Home » Homeschooling » Homeschool Curriculum » 10 Reasons to Keep or Change Your Homeschool Curriculum

 • Don’t rock the boat. #LearnToLoveIt

-• If it works for your student now, find something you both like next year! #LearnToLoveIt
+• If it works for your student now, find something you both like better next year! #LearnToLoveIt

-• If your student isn’t making progress, it’s probably the product. #TimeToChange
+• If your student isn’t making learning or making progress, it’s probably the product. #TimeToChange

-• If your student masters the problems or questions quickly, then assign less of them. #LearnToLoveIt
+• If your student masters the problems or questions quickly, then assign less of them.
+Remember if your student really knows the information, repeating the material too much is boring. #LearnToLoveIt

-• But if it is boringly repetitious. #TimeToChange
+• But if it is boringly repetitious, and you can’t change it by skipping problems or questions. #TimeToChange

 You’ve picked up books before that just make your head hurt looking at the layout.
 Let your child look at the books and talk about the choices before you buy.